SCIENTISTS OPINION

 William Rea, MD

-Founder and director of Center for Environmental Health, former President of Dallas, American Academy of Environmetal Medicine
+Founder and Director of the Center for Environmental Health, Past President of the Dallas , American Academy of Environmental Medicine.

-Sensitivity to electromagnetic radiation is the emerging health problem of the 21st century.
+Electromagnetic radiation sensitivity is the emerging health problem of the 21st century.
 It is imperative that health professionals, governments, schools and parents learn more about it.
-The risks to human health are significant“.
+The risks to human health are significant “.

-“The body’s cells react to electromagnetic fields as potentially harmful, as they do to other environmental toxins, including heavy metals and toxic chemicals.
-The DNA of living cells recognises electromagnetic fields at very low levels of exposure; and produces a biochemical stress response.
-Scientific evidence tells us that our safety standards are inadequate and that we must protect ourselves from EMF exposure.
-This exposure is from power lines, mobile phones and the like, or risk the known consequences.
-The science is very sound and we should sit up and take notice.
+“The body’s cells react to electromagnetic fields as potentially harmful.
+As well as other environmental toxins, including heavy metals and toxic chemicals.
+Thus, the DNA of living cells recognizes electromagnetic fields at very low levels of exposure; and produces a biochemical stress response.
+Also, the scientific evidence tells us that our safety standards are inadequate.
+And that we must protect ourselves from EMF exposure.
+In addition, this exposure is due to power lines, cell phones and the like, or risk the known consequences.therefore, the science is very solid and we should sit up and pay attention.”

-Associate Professor, Unit of Experimental Dermatology, Department of Neuroscience, Karolinska Institute, Stockholm, Sweden; Author of the Immune System section of the BioInitiative Report
+Associate Professor, Unit of Experimental Dermatology, Department of Neuroscience, Karolinska Institute, Stockholm, Sweden; Author of the BioInitiative Report section on Immune System.

-“It is clear that several biological alterations, including modulation of the immune system, are present in electrohypersensitive individuals.
-The widespread indifference, indifference and lack of sincere respect for the plight of these people must stop.
-It is clear that something serious has happened and is happening.
-All aspects of electrohypersensitive people’s lives are at stake, including the ability to work productively in society, have healthy relationships and find safe and permanent housing.
+“It is clear that several biological alterations, including modulation of the immune system, are present in electrohypersensitive people.
+Also, the widespread indifference and lack of sincere respect for the plight of these people must end.

 Bhital · Salud Ambiental & Medicina Biológica